Macy's Thanksgiving Day Parade marches on after interruption from protesters

 "Definitely in person versus watching it on TV.
 I grew up in California always watching it on TV, so being here is definitely a first-time experience," Nacho Abeyta said.

-"It's special to be here, I love coming to the city," said Brianna Laucella, of Wantaugh.
+"It's special to be here, I love coming to the city," said Brianna Laucella, of Wantagh.

+Twins Donald and Ephram have their birthday coming up in two days.
+Donald has stage 4 high-risk neuroblastoma.
+The parade is how he wanted to celebrate turning 8.
+The NYPD made it happen, giving him special access.

+"To be able to celebrate my kids and have him with us another year just means everything and that's what were grateful for," mother and Staten Island resident Nickell Morgan said.

 Ahead of the parade, the NYPD shared its safety measures, including new technology.